lyraguilherme/LyraCollector/README.md

 # LyraCollector
-A simple Python script to assist in collecting information from Cisco devices.
+A simple Python script to assist in collecting information from Cisco IOS and IOS-XE devices.
 Handles SSH connections with Netmiko.

 # Syntax
 LyraCollector.py -c <csv_file>